 7.3.2.
 Examples of threats, risks, vulnerabilities and attack outcomes that should be considered;

 7.3.3.
-Examples of mitigations that should be considered.
+Examples of mitigations tecniques that should be considered.

 7.4.
 It is anticipated that new and unforeseen examples of vulnerabilities and attack methodologies will emerge over time.
 Therefore, the examples provided should not be considered an exhaustive list nor a list that is applicable to every vehicle design, instead they will need to be evaluated for completeness and applicability when used.

 7.5.
-The task force recommends that this paper is taken forward as two parts:
+The task force recommends that this document is taken forward as two parts:

 7.5.1.
 The main text (chapters 1 to 6) and Annexes B and C are taken forward as an official working document for WP.29.
 Furthermore, it could be used as a basis for a Resolution on Cyber Security, but may need further revision to comply with the format required;